backinafew/raspi-letsencrypt/README.md

 - Install Composer: sudo apt-get install composer
 - Install Certbot: sudo apt-get install certbot
 - Download / extract this project.
+- Enable Google Cloud API in your Google Cloud acct.
 - Download Google Cloud credentials with permission to edit your domain DNS info.
 It will be a *.json file.
 - cd to project folder.
 - Install required PHP dependencies: composer.phar install